iago1460/fast-deploy/README.md

 * [Home Assistant](https://www.home-assistant.io) - Open source home automation that puts local control and privacy first.
 * [deCONZ](https://hub.docker.com/r/marthoc/deconz/) - deCONZ is a software that communicates with Conbee/Raspbee Zigbee gateways and exposes Zigbee devices that are connected to the gateway.

+To add or remove components just tweak the docker-compose file.

 ## Requirements